fewagner/cait/docs/source/installing.rst

 Options for developers
 ======================

-As a developer of the Cait Library, it's best if you clone the repository and make an *editable installation*:
+As a developer of ``cait``, it's best if you clone the repository and make an *editable installation*:

 .. code:: console